Could The 360 S6 Robot Vacuum Be The Roborock S5 Killer?

 - The Roborock S5 starts cleaning much faster, it maps the layout in seconds while the 360 S6 takes a few moments to understand its position before it gets to work

-- The Roborock doesn't save maps after the job is done.
-The 360 S6 holds the map it has built-in memory.
+- The Roborock saves one map after the job is done.
+The 360 S6 holds up to 10 different maps it has built-in memory.
 This is the reason why it takes some time before getting started.
-The robot is trying to understand where it is, while the S5 rebuilds the map again
+The 360 S6 robot is trying to understand where it is

 - When it comes to controlling it through the remote control manually - the Mi Home app offers three options.
 You can do it with a joystick, with three buttons that send the robot forward, turn it left/right, and via a targeted point.
 You just click on the map to the point you want the Roborock to go and the machine will do the rest.
 In the 360 Smart app, you only can control the S6 with a joystick